10 Best HVAC Companies in Burlington, WI

 Frequently Asked Questions About HVAC in Burlington, WI

 You can save energy during the winter by reducing the amount of work your HVAC system needs to do to heat your home.
-Keep your thermostat as low as is comfortable and avoid making drastic changes in the temperature — only increase or decrease it a few degrees at a time.
-If possible, try switching to a smart thermostat.
+Keep your thermostat as low as you can and avoid making drastic changes in the temperature — increase or decrease it a few degrees at a time.
+If you're able to, try switching to a smart thermostat.

-It takes around one to three days to have your HVAC system installed or replaced.
-If you need just a furnace or a single air conditioning unit, this might take anywhere from a few hours up to two days.
+It takes between one and three days to have an HVAC system installed or replaced.
+If you only need a furnace or a single air conditioning unit, this can take anywhere from a few hours up to two days.
 This timeline can be influenced by the size of your house, how easily accessible your system is, and any issues your technician uncovers.

 For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).

 For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with between 2.5 and 5 tons of capacity.
-In Burlington, a unit on the lower end of this range may be sufficient.
-Generally, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.
+In Burlington, a unit with a lower capacity may be sufficient.
+In general, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.

 There are a number of ways you can make your HVAC system more energy-efficient: